JuliaStats/MixedModels.jl/docs/src/constructors.md

 # Model constructors

-The `lmm` function creates a linear mixed-effects model representation from a `Formula` and an appropriate `data` type.
+The `LinearMixedModel` type represents a linear mixed-effects model.
-At present the data type must be a `DataFrame` but this is expected to change.
+Typically it is constructed from a `Formula` and an appropriate `data` type, usually a `DataFrame`.
 ```@docs
-lmm
+LinearMixedModel
 ```

 ## Examples of linear mixed-effects model fits